pennz/toxic_bias/notes.md

 *Q how it is caculated?*
 Still?

+How to take subgroup into account? into our loss function or weights different data?

+So our problem: for the ones with
+(AUC problem, not the threshold problem), but subgroup indeed will affect the final ones.
+The logic order is reversed in my previous thoughts.
+Subgroup is not existed when training the model.

 ```python
       bce = target * math_ops.log(output + epsilon())
       bce += (1 - target) * math_ops.log(1 - output + epsilon())